bennyhuo/KotlinBlogTranslation/original/Kotlin 1.1 Released with JavaScript Support, Coroutines and more.md

 {% endraw %}

 Read more in our  [docs](http://kotlinlang.org/docs/reference/coroutines.html) .
-<strong>An important note</strong>.
+**An important note**.
 With all the benefits that they bring, Kotlin coroutines are a fairly new design that needs extensive battle-testing before we can be sure it’s 100% right and complete.
 This is why we will release it under an “experimental”  [opt-in flag](http://kotlinlang.org/docs/diagnostics/experimental-coroutines.html) .
 We do not expect the language rules to change, but APIs may require some adjustments in Kotlin 1.2.
 ## JavaScript support

 As mentioned above, all language features in Kotlin 1.1, including coroutines, work on both JVM/Android and JavaScript.
 (Reflection for JavaScript is not available, but we’re looking into it.)
 This means that a web application can be written entirely in Kotlin, and we already have some experience doing that inside JetBrains.
 We will publish tutorials and other materials about this soon.